Colombia is part of Americas with main city at

 population of 49M people.
 The main currency is Colombian Peso.
 The languages

-spoken are Spanish. the Republic of Colombia is the formal name of Colombia It is adviced to High degree of caution Get useful information like travel advice, temperatures, rainfall, socket plugs,
+spoken are Spanish. the Republic of Colombia is the formal name of Colombia It is adviced to Exercise a high degree of caution Get useful information like travel advice, temperatures, rainfall, socket plugs,

 languages spoken, SIM cards, ATM, currencies, road rules and emergency numbers.